-RESOLUTION #1 SUBMITTED BY LOCAL 2280, CUPE ONTARIO HEALTH CARE WORKERS COORDINATING COMMITTEE
+RESOLUTION # SUBMITTED BY LOCAL 2280 CUPE ONTARIO HEALTH CARE COORDINATING COMMITTEE

-Continue to support the call for a 3.5 hour nursing care standard that is enforceable through regulation as an immediate first step for the Long Term Care (LTC) sector;
+Continue to support the call for a 3.5 hour nursing care standard that is enforceable through regulation as an immediate first step for the LTC sector;

-Ensure that appropriate, enforceable staffing improvements are seen in all other classifications in the LTC sector:
+Ensure that appropriate enforceable staffing improvements are seen in all other classifications in the Long Term Care sector;

-Call on all CUPE locals in every sector to join the HCWCC in their call for dignity and respect for seniors in Ontario, including a coordinated response to any provincial government initiative:
+Call on all CUPE locals in every sector to join the HCWCC in their call for dignity and respect for seniors in Ontario, including a coordinated response to any provincial government initiative;

-Work with the HCWCC to intensify the lobbying efforts to achieve an enforceable care standard regulation.
+Work with the HCWCC to intensify the lobby efforts to achieve an enforceable care standard regulation.

-- Seniors are not getting adequate levels of care in this province; - For far too long, seniors living in LTC and workers working in the sector have subsidized the inadequate funding through low wages and bad living and working conditions; - The province has failed to regulate properly LTC homes to ensure that seniors are getting appropriate care and to ensure that public funds are properly spent; - A regulation that is enforceable is the only way to hold governments and providers accountable in this sector.
+- Seniors are not getting adequate levels of care in this province; - For far too long seniors living in LTC and workers working in the sector have subsidized the inadequate funding through low wages and bad living and working conditions; - The province has failed to properly regulate LTC homes to ensure that seniors are getting appropriate care and to ensure that public funds are properly spent; - A regulation that is enforceable is the only way to hold governments and providers accountable in this sector.